 Try Not to Overwhelm New People

-Speaking of feedback, one way of having people to get to give their email to you is by sending out lead capturing forms that are beneficial to your data mining efforts.
-You can sneak these forms in ways you see fit and can be creative about it, but one point we’d like to make is you don’t want to overwhelm the person you’re asking information from.
-Keep the questions that need answers to a minimum or you’d risk giving the potential customer the hibie-gibies.
+Speaking of feedback, one way of having people get to give their email to you is by sending out lead capturing forms that are beneficial to your data mining efforts.
+You can sneak these forms in ways you see fit and can be creative about it, but one point we’d like to make is you don’t want to overwhelm the person you’re asking for information from.
+Keep the questions that need answers to a minimum or you’d risk giving the potential customer that “too much” info feeling.
 Though you do not have fraudulent intentions, the responder may just feel that way.
 Use the forms as a way to open up a conversation rather than a means to siphon data to your info bank.

 Spice Up Your YouTube Channel Through Engagement Features